NREL/WETOStack/docs/best_practices.md

 (bestpractices)=
-# Best Practices and Expectations
+# Research Software Best Practices

 Wind energy researchers typically share one key characteristic: a passion for increasing wind energy in the global energy mix.
 The U.S. Department of Energy (DOE) supports this mission